spryker/spryker-docs/docs/pbc/all/discount-management/manage-in-the-back-office/edit-discounts.md

 ## Reference information: Edit discount calculation and the products to apply the discount to

-This section contains information for defining discount calculations and the product the discount applies to
+This section contains information for defining discount calculations and the product the discount applies to.

 ### CALCULATOR TYPE